teamSquadUp/Drive/README.md

 ### Installing

-You can install and run this repository by gitcloning and then going to the SquadUp folder cloned or running the following command:
+You can install and run this repository by gitcloning and then going to the SquadUp folder cloned then running the following command:

 ```
-npm SquadUpDrive SquadUp
 cd SquadUp
 npm run start
 ```